-- We are able to attract and retain more young people and families - Young people and families can afford to rent or buy homes - We have vibrant communities with a range of leisure and cultural opportunities - We can reduce inequalities and deprivation
+- We attract and retain more young people and families - Young people and families can afford to rent or buy homes - We have vibrant communities with a range of leisure and cultural opportunities - We can reduce inequalities and deprivation - Our communities benefit from transformational projects

-Planning and Regeneration Regeneration plans for Bournemouth, Poole and Weymouth Local plans in development 2 Business community Business Improvement Districts in Bournemouth Town Centre, Bournemouth Coastal, Poole, Dorchester, Weymouth and Ferndown Presence of Rollalong, the largest offsite design and build contractor in the south of England 5 Partnerships A Cultural Compact in BCP and cultural strategy in Dorset Council - with shared ambitions and priorities A pan Dorset housing roundtable Dorset Ambassadors network T Education and skills A Centre of Excellence for Construction Skills @ Weymouth College and construction and built environment courses at Bournemouth and Poole College Arts University Bournemouth - specialising in creativity Bournemouth University, with relevant strengths in creative industries and cultural heritage
+Planning and regeneration Existing regeneration plans for Bournemouth, Poole and Weymouth Local plans in development for both local authority areas ₽ ₽ Business community Business Improvement Districts in Bournemouth Town Centre, Bournemouth Coastal, Poole, Dorchester, Weymouth and Ferndown Dorset Ambassadors network Presence of Rollalong, the largest offsite design and build contractor in the south of England i i i i i i i i i i i i i i i i i i i Partnerships A Cultural Compact in BCP and Cultural Strategy in Dorset Council - with shared ambitions and priorities A pan Dorset housing roundtable a de la construcción de la const Education and skills A Centre of Excellence for construction skills @ Weymouth College and construction and built environment courses at Bournemouth and Poole College Arts University Bournemouth - specialising in creativity Bournemouth University, with relevant strengths in creative industries and cultural heritage

-- Homes identifying and trialling approaches to improving: - the supply of homes (e.g. innovative delivery models, stalled sites, planning, community builds etc.) - the affordability/accessibility of homes for key workers, graduates and groups - the energy efficiency of new and existing homes - Town Centres investing in our town centres to create vibrant places, which respond to the needs of our communities - Culture supporting the implementation of our cultural strategies and other activities (such as festivals, performances and events) which cultivate a sense of vibrancy and vitality - Deprivation working with partners to tackle the underlying causes of deprivation in our most deprived communities; and - Community working with our voluntary, community and social enterprise sector to support the growth and development of community enterprises as well as building community wealth through procurement, fair pay and use of land/property assets.
+- Homes identifying and trialling approaches to improving: - the supply of homes (e.g. new models for housing delivery, stalled sites, empty homes, planning, community builds etc.) - the affordability/accessibility of homes for key workers, graduates and homeless people - the energy efficiency and sustainability of new and existing homes - Town Centres investing in our town centres to create vibrant places, which respond to the needs of our communities - Culture - supporting the implementation of our cultural strategies and other activities (such as festivals, performances and events) which cultivate a sense of vibrancy and vitality - Deprivation working with partners to tackle the underlying causes of deprivation in our most deprived communities; and - Community - working with our voluntary, community and social enterprise sector to support the growth and development of community enterprises as well as building community wealth through procurement, fair pay and use of land/property assets. - Dorset Clean Energy Supercluster Ensuring potential community impacts are mitigated and benefits maximised